actions/cache/README.md

 ## Cache Version
-Cache version is unique for a combination of compression tools(Gzip, Zstd, etc) and the path of cache, which may differ according to runner OS as well.
-If two caches have different versions, then they are identified as unique cache entries.
+Cache version is unique for a combination of compression tool used for compression of cache (Gzip, Zstd, etc based on runner OS) and the path of directories being cached.
+If two caches have different versions, they are identified as unique cache entries.
+This also means that a cache created on `windows-latest` runner can't be restored on `ubuntu-latest` as cache `Version`s are different.

 Example: Below example will create 3 unique caches with same keys.
+Ubuntu and windows runners will use different compression technique and hence create two different caches.
+And `build-linux` will create two different caches as the `paths` are different.

 ```yaml
 jobs:
   build-linux: